What can I do at home to recover from the flu?

 See more Expert Answers

-- The flu: What to do if you get sick.
-Centers for Disease Control and Prevention. http://www.cdc.gov/flu/takingcare.htm.
-Accessed July 11, 2013.
+- Flu: What to do if sick.
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/treatment/takingcare.htm.
+Accessed May 10, 2021.

-- Zachary KC.
-Treatment of seasonal influenza in adults. http://www.uptodate.com/home.
-Accessed July 11, 2013.
+- Treatment of seasonal influenza in adults. https://www.uptodate.com/contents/search.
+Accessed May 10, 2021.

 - AskMayoExpert.
 Influenza.
 Mayo Clinic; 2020.